-Apple has come a long way since introducing video recording with the iPhone 3Gs.
-The newest iPhones can shoot stunning 4K footage, but if you just pull your iPhone out of your pocket and hit record, you won’t take full advantage of everything this powerful camera can do.
+Apple has come a long way since it first introduced video recording with the iPhone 3GS.
+Today, the newest iPhones can shoot stunning 4K footage, help you frame up your shot, and capture crisp audio!

 The newest iPhones have built-in optical image stabilization, which makes shooting decent handheld footage fairly easy.
-But no matter how steady your hands are, nothing beats using a good old-fashioned tripod.
+But, no matter how steady your hands are, nothing beats using a tripod and phone mount.

 If you are stuck shooting handheld, here are some tips to help you stabilize your shot: